 The basic foundation of the current governance structure was created when Louisiana adopted a new Constitution in 1974.
-Prior to the 1974 Constitution, public postsecondary education was governed by two boards: the Louisiana State University (LSU) Board of Supervisors (in existence since 1921); and the State Board of Education, which governed K-12 and public colleges and universities outside the jurisdiction of the LSU Board.
-As a result of the 1974 Constitution, the Board of Regents was formed as a statewide coordinating board and two additional management boards were created: the Southern University (SU) Board of Supervisors and the Board of Trustees for State Colleges and Universities (now Board of Supervisors of the University of Louisiana [UL]).
+Prior to the 1974 Constitution, public postsecondary education was governed by two boards: the Louisiana State University (LSU) Board of Supervisors and the State Board of Education, which governed K-12 and public colleges and universities outside the jurisdiction of the LSU Board.
+The 1974 Constitution formed the Board of Regents as a statewide coordinating board and two additional management boards: the Southern University (SU) Board of Supervisors and the Board of Trustees for State Colleges and Universities (now Board of Supervisors of the University of Louisiana [UL]).
 In 1998, the Constitution was amended to establish the Louisiana Community and Technical College (LCTC) System.
 As systems, the management boards are charged in part with operating their assets as efficiently and effectively as practical.

 Despite the fact that postsecondary education helps drive economic development, current economic pressures, both national and state, have constrained the resources available for its work.
-Postsecondary education in Louisiana can no longer afford "business as usual."
+Postsecondary education in Louisiana can no longer afford to conduct "business as usual."
 In this environment, concepts such as productivity, efficiency, and accountability are central to discussions of the sustainability and quality of postsecondary education.
 In order to maintain the focus on high-quality programs, both academic and technical, services to support that function should be streamlined as much as possible.
 Therefore, to meet the needs of its citizens, now and in the future, Louisiana's public postsecondary systems must continue to rethink how they practice, process, and deliver administrative and operational services.
 With few exceptions, centralization of services and functions proves to be more efficient than discharging these functions to the individual campuses.
 Historically, for a variety of reasons, different levels of centralization have occurred within the four systems.

-In response to fiscal challenges, LCTCS has all member campuses utilizing the same resource management system, which has enabled it to consolidate a number of enterprise services to the system office, including payroll, computing services (IT), auditing, E-Learning and facility management functions, resulting in an estimated \$29 million in savings.
+A number of systems have responded to recent fiscal challenges through centralization.
+For example, LCTCS has all member campuses utilizing the same resource management system, which has enabled it to consolidate a number of enterprise services to the system office, including payroll, computing services (IT), auditing, E-Learning and facility management functions.
+According to LCTCS these measures resulted in an estimated \$29 million in savings.
 Given the benefits that LCTCS has realized, it is appropriate for the other Systems to investigate areas where centralization could be advanced.
 With some additional upfront costs, savings across each System would allow administrative dollars to be redirected to the classroom.
+The UL System has also implemented a number of cost-saving measures, including the elimination and consolidation of over 300 degree programs and reduction of faculty and staff salaries.
+The UL System reported that such efforts have lowered the cost per degree for its campuses by more than \$20,000.

 As the longest established management board, the LSU Board has a history of engagement with its member campuses.
 The System office in Baton Rouge (in collaboration with the A&M campus) has for decades coordinated some of the functions for its member campuses, and under the recent One LSU program changes to the reporting structure of the LSU member institutions have also resulted in streamlining and elimination of positions.
 More recently, the LSU and SU Boards of Supervisors consolidated the positions of President of the System and Chancellor of the A&M campus.
-With a limited number of units (five), the SU System has had the ability to administer some functions on behalf of member campuses.
-The campus members of the UL System have historically exercised the most independence of the systems.
-Not surprisingly, the previous State Board of Education had for decades prioritized K-12 education and exercised limited control and management over the postsecondary education institutions under its jurisdiction.
-The independent nature of this system continued under the State Board of Trustees and the UL System.
+With a limited number of units (five), the SU System has administered some functions on behalf of member campuses.